bruce-hill/intern/README.md

 // Intern a length-delimited string (automatically appending a terminating NUL byte)
 // (Useful for interning a slice of a string) const char *intern_strn(const char *str, size_t len);
+// Randomize the hash function used for interning void randomize_hash(void);
 ```

 ## Usage